 Keep reading to find out if Whales English is a good fit for you!

-Disclaimer: This post contains teacher referral links.
+Disclaimer: This post contains teacher referral and affiliate.
 This means that if you choose to sign up to teach for Whales English using one of their links, they will receive a commission at no extra cost to you.
+Likewise, if you sign up for a TEFL course using the link, I will receive a small commission which helps support this blog.

 How long have you been working for Whales English?